Best Prime Day 2020 Apple deals: $850 MacBook Air, $199 AirPods Pro and more

-Tuesday was Apple Day, with the tech giant debuting the iPhone 12 lineup, including the first ever iPhone Mini, as well as a new HomePod Mini.
-But Tuesday also kicked off Prime Day, which means discounts for some of Apple's best currently-available devices.
+Tuesday was Apple event day, with the tech giant debuting the iPhone 12 lineup, including the first ever iPhone Mini, as well as a new HomePod Mini.
+But Tuesday was also the beginning of Prime Day and it runs through Wednesday, which means discounts for some of Apple's best devices that are currently available.
 So far, the best of them have been on the MacBook Air, the iPad Mini and an array of headphones selling at all-time low prices.

 Read more: iPhone 12, 12 Pro and Pro Max with 5G, HomePod Mini and more: Apple's October announcements